opal/opal-rspec/README.md

 Opal::RSpec::RakeTask.new(:default)
 ```

-Then, to run your specs inside phantomjs, just run the rake task:
+Then, to run your specs inside phantomjs (the default runner), just run the rake task:

 ```
 bundle exec rake